 Adapting Your Home for a Child Who Is Blind or Has Low Vision

-Many families of visually impaired children are concerned about the ability of their child to get around their home safely.
-There are many relatively simple things that can be done to help your child move safely through your home using her vision, if present, and other senses.
+Many families of children with eye conditions are concerned about the ability of their child to get around their home safely.
+There are many relatively simple things that can be done to help your child move safely through your home using their vision, if present, and other senses.

-In addition to thinking about safety (See "Baby Proofing" Your Home), it is important to consider how to organize your home so your child will build skills by being able to learn and do things independently.
-Talking to your child's early intervention team about how to arrange your home to maximize your child's independence and learning will be helpful.
+In addition to thinking about safety (See “Baby Proofing Your Home When Your Child Is Blind or Low Vision”), it is important to consider how to organize your home so your child will build skills by being able to learn and do things independently.
+Talking to your child’s early intervention team about how to arrange your home to maximize your child’s independence and learning will be helpful.

 - Lighting, color, and contrast